SAP/openui5-docs/docs/Basic_Template_7a4d93c.md

 The basic template is intended for all developers who want to start developing their own OpenUI5 app from scratch.

-With this basic template you have a blank canvas to start coding right away.
-The basic file structure is set up according to our best practices.

 > Note:
 > This template does not include SAP Fiori launchpad \(FLP\) features and is intended for standalone use.
 If you want to convert it to a launchpad app you have to add some features manually, such as the *Save as Tile* feature.